yakshaving-art/hurrdurr/README.md

 * #### Project

-  A gitlab project can be shared with a group at an ACL level.
+  A gitlab project can be shared with a group at any ACL level.
+Projects can also have members added to it the same way we do with groups.

 * #### Level